RotherOSS/doc-otobo-installation/content/installation.rst

 Elasticsearch has a multitude of configuration options and possibilities.

 In order to ensure error-free operation, you should adjust the jvm heap space for larger OTOBO systems.
-Please adjust the settings in the file ``/etc/elasticsearch/jvm.options``.
+Please create the following drop-in configuration ``/etc/elasticsearch/jvm.options.d/heap-size.options``.
 You should always set the min and max JVM heap size to the same value.
 For example, to set the heap to 4 GB, set:

 .. code-block:: bash